Castelnuovo's bound and rigidity in almost complex geometry: Abstract

 \section{Abstract}

 This article is concerned with the question of whether an energy bound implies a genus bound for pseudo-holomorphic curves in almost complex manifolds.
-After reviewing what is known in dimensions other than $6$, we establish a new result in this direction in dimension $6$; in particular, for symplectic Calabi--Yau $6$--manifolds.
-The proof relies on compactness and regularity theorems for $J$--holomorphic currents.
+After reviewing what is known in dimensions other than six, we establish a new result in this direction in dimension six; in particular, for symplectic Calabi--Yau $3$--folds.
+The proof relies on compactness and regularity theorems for pseudo-holomorphic currents.